Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-02.md

 Best practice: const > let > var.

-Why? const and let are block scoped and are not hoisted.
+Why? const and let are block-scoped and are not hoisted.
 This makes there use more predictable.

 const defines a value that can not be reassigned.
 Knowing a value will not be reassigned allows the JavaScript engine to operate more efficiently.
 It also adds safety to your program.

 ## JS - Template Strings

-Best Pratice use template literals over the + for concatenation.
+Best Practice use template literals over the + for concatenation.

 ```JS
 const name = 'joe'